arduino/arduino-cslt/README.md

 ## Requisites
 In order to run this tool you have to install first the [arduino-cli](https://github.com/arduino/arduino-cli) and have `arduino-cli` binary in your path, otherwise `cslt-tool` won't work.
+Please use a version of the cli that has [this](https://github.com/arduino/arduino-cli/pull/1608) change, version > 0.20.2

 ## Build it
 In order to build it just use `go build`